Eli Lilly and Company

 Lilly holds decades of real-world clinical trial data for tirzepatide across thousands of patients — outcomes data that grows with every prescription and feeds future drug development and label expansions.

-Growing physician experience with tirzepatide creates a prescribing flywheel — more patient success stories build physician confidence and peer recommendations, reinforcing Lilly's market share without additional marketing spend.
+Growing physician experience with tirzepatide creates a prescribing flywheel — more patient success stories build prescriber confidence and peer recommendations.
+Foundayo's April 2026 launch extends this network into the oral GLP-1 segment, deepening the flywheel across both injectable and pill modalities.

 Mounjaro and Zepbound are embedded in major pharmacy benefit formularies, employer health plans, and Medicare Part D — removing them faces enormous patient, physician, and political resistance.